hhussein24/Netflix_Database_SQL_Analysis/README.md

 ### 2. What is the most frequent rating for Movies and TV Shows separately?

-this code showcases a ranking system of all the ratings and types
+**This code showcases a ranking system of all the ratings and types **
 ```sql
 SELECT
 type,